failure-driven/blog/content/rails-camp/commit-41-add-some-game-instructions.md

 Co-authored-by: Selena Small <selenawiththetattoo@gmail.com>
 {{< / highlight >}}

-**TODO**
+> **Q:** How did you find the experience?

-pretty good at explaining where code was at and next steps great at this time of night to have something similar
+> **A:** it was pretty good, you were good at explaining where the code was at
+> and then likely next steps that needed to be done.
+This was great at this
+> time of night to have so much support.

-would have liked to sort out initial problem around the timer but maybe a bit har dat 3am
+> I would have liked to sort out the other problem around the timer but maybe a

-given it is javascript
+> bit hard at 3am and given it is javascript, and I am not a front end guy.

-SS claims to be a not front end guy but seem pretty good with the p tags
+> **Selena:** Pat you claim not to be a front end guyt but you seem pretty good
+> with the `p` tags :)

-"this is my 4th react commit"
+> **Pat:** this is my 4th react commit, of all time!

-SS are you a rails camp lifer
+> **Selena:** are you a Rails Camp lifer?

-Ruby is my lang of choice for 10 years.
+> **Pat:** Ruby is my language of choice for 10 years.
+What has been the focus
+> of this project for you guys?

-our project - purely from getting everyone to appreciate it is fantastic - you can only do so much focus on so many things - almost everyone on camp
+> **Selena:** our project? purely from getting everyone involved and
+> appreciating it is fantastic.
+You can only do so much, focus on so many
+> things, getting almost everyone on camp to be involved has been an

-the lolcommits adds a lot of joy for every one involved
+> achivement.
+The lolcommit adds a lot of joy for every one involved

-every one had a great laygh at the joint commit and enjoy it
+> **Pat:** Yeah every one had a great laugh at the joint commit and enjoyed it

-SS we have been light hearted most serious part is the code commit message nd the interview
+> **Selena:** We have been light hearted as much as possible, the most serious
+> part is the code commit message and the interview.
+We think everyone has

-we think =every one has learnt something
+> learnt something.

-lot's of discussions to help create more opportunities and more interactions with new and junior people
+> It has lead to lot's of discussions to help create more opportunities and
+> more interactions with new and junior people.

-it was good fun great, really thrilled you are doing this all
+> **A:** it was good fun, great, really thrilled you are doing this all!

 ## Lolcommit